primefaces/primefaces/docs/8_0/core/performance.md

 ## Patterns

 - Correctly define update/render and process/execute!
 Often this is a huge improvement as many times the whole form is updated instead only a small part.
 But also think about maintainability over performance here.
-- If you don't use ViewScoped beans, it's a good but small improvement to mark the view as stateless.
+- If you don't use `@ViewScoped` beans, it's a good but small improvement to mark the view as stateless. e.g. `<f:view transient="true">`
 - Try using HTML over JSF tags
     - Especially avoid using h:outputText if you don't need the escaping or other features like converters.
 Just use EL expressions inside your XHTML.
     - The same applies for some other components like p:outputPanel.
 Just use a plain div.
 If you need to make it updateable, you can still use "passtrough elements" (`<div jsf:id="...">...</div>`)